oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/kubernetes/k8s-ingress-controller.md

 - Use the `Virtual Host` and `Path Expression` fields to define the matching rules that determine which requests match this route.
 - All requests in the defined rules are routed to the service specified by the `Target Service` field that resides in the namespace specified by the read-only
 `Target Service Namespace` field and the port specified by the `Target Port` field.
-- Specify transport option for the ingress route.
+- Specify the `Transport Option` for the ingress route:
-    * Select `Plain HTTP` for unencrypted traffic from client through ingress controller to the target service
+    * Select `Plain HTTP` for unencrypted traffic from the client through the ingress controller to the target service.
-    * Select `SSL terminate at ingress controller` for SSL terminating at ingress controller and then unencrypted traffic from ingress controller to target service.
-Check `Is target service WebLogic Console?
+    * Select `SSL terminate at ingress controller` for SSL terminating at the ingress controller and then unencrypted traffic from the ingress controller to the target service.
-      ` if the target service is `WebLogic Console` service.
+      * Enable `Is target service WebLogic Console?` if the target service is the `WebLogic Console` service.
-    * Select `SSL pass through` for SSL traffic pass through ingress controller and terminate at target service.
-If you select this option, all SSL traffic from the `Virtual Host` will be routed to the target service.
-Make sure the `Target Port` supports SSL.
+    * Select `SSL pass through` for SSL traffic to pass through the ingress controller and then terminate at the target service.
+      * If you select this option, then all SSL traffic from the `Virtual Host` will be routed to the target service.
+      * Make sure that the `Target Port` supports SSL.
 - Use the `Ingress Route Annotations` table to add annotations to the ingress route, as needed.
 Do not remove any pre-populated annotations.